Nixtla/popol-vuh/README.md

 ### [I do a freaking good job.](#i-do-a-freaking-good-job)

+Doing a freaking good job means neccesarly embracing failure in your work and other's work.
+Feel free to experiment and fail.
+Break stuff... but not the same stuff.
+And also, please fix it, or at least raise an issue.

 We understand quality of our work with the following criteria:
 * Ownership
 * Delivery focused
 * Tested